Domestic Assault Attorneys in St. Louis and St. Charles

 Classifications of the Offense

-2. Class A Felony: The offense is elevated to a Class A felony if the perpetrator inflicts serious physical injury on the victim during the assault.
+Class A Felony: Is a more serious charge.
+The offense is elevated to a Class A felony if the perpetrator inflicts serious physical injury on the victim during the assault.
 Serious physical injuries are typically significant and potentially life-threatening, including but not limited to gunshot wounds, knife wounds, or severe physical assault.

 Serious Physical Injury